a letter to Diognetus

 will be theirs in heaven.
 As the soul benefits from the deprivation of food

 and drink, so Christians flourish under persecution.
-Such is the
+Such is the lofty and

-not permitted to excuse himself.
+to excuse themselves.

 From a letter to Diognetus